 - 2. To officials of other schools or school systems in which the student seeks to enroll; in this instance, no notice of release of records need to be sent to the student. - 3.
 To authorized representatives of the U.S. Department of Education, the Comptroller General of the United States, the Attorney General of the United States, and state and local educational authorities in connection with an audit or evaluation of certain state or federal supported education programs. - 4.
-In connection with a student's request for or receipt of financial aid, as necessary to determine the eligibility, amount, or conditions of the financial aid, or to enforce the terms and conditions of the aid. - 5.
+In connection with a student's request for or receipt of financial aid, as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms and conditions of the aid. - 5.
 To state or local officials or authorities if allowed by a state law that was adopted before November 19, 1974. - 6.
 To organizations conducting certain studies for or on behalf of the University. - 7.
 To accrediting organizations to carry out their functions. - 8.
 To a parent when either: (i) regardless of a student's age, the student is claimed by a parent as a dependent on the parent's most recent federal income tax filing; or (ii) the student is under the age of 21 at the time of the disclosure and the parent is seeking information regarding a student's violation of law or school policy on use or possession of alcohol or a controlled substance.
-(Note: If a student is claimed as a dependent by either parent, then either parent may have access under this exception, unless the student provides the University with evidence that there is a court order, state statute or other legally-binding document relating to such matters as divorce, separation, or custody that specifically revokes these rights.)

-- 9. To comply with a judicial order or a lawfully issued subpoena. - 10.
+(Note: If a student is claimed as a dependent by either parent, then either parent may have access under this exception, unless the student provides the University with evidence that there is a court order, state statute or other legally-binding document relating to such matters as divorce, separation or custody that specifically revokes these rights.) - 9.
+To comply with a judicial order or a lawfully issued subpoena.
+Fontbonne's response to a subpoena will vary depending on the type of subpoena.
+If: (i) a subpoena is received from a Federal grand jury that has ordered that the existence or the contents of the subpoena or the information furnished in response to the subpoena not be disclosed; or (ii) if Fontbonne receives any other subpoena issued for a law enforcement purpose and the court or other issuing agency has ordered that the existence or the contents of the subpoena without notice to the subpoena not be disclosed, Fontbonne will comply with the subpoena without notice to the student or a signed Student Consent for Disclosure of Education Records form.
+If Fontbonne receives any other type of subpoena, before Fontbonne complies with the subpoena, it will make a reasonable effort to notify the parent or student in advance of compliance with the subpoena, so that the parent or student may seek protective action if they so choose. - 10.
 To appropriate parties in a health or safety emergency. - 11.
 To an alleged victim of any crime of violence.
 The disclosure may include only the final results of any institutional disciplinary proceeding against the alleged perpetrator of that crime with respect to that crime. - 12.
 In connection with an institutional disciplinary proceeding.